Which Of The Following Statements Is True About Potential Energy

 Statement 1: Potential energy is always positive.

 False.
 While gravitational potential energy is often considered positive (relative to a reference point), potential energy can be positive, negative, or even zero, depending on the system's reference point and the type of potential energy being considered.
-For instance, in the context of gravitational potential energy, we often assign zero potential energy to the ground.
-However, if we choose a different reference point, the potential energy could be negative (e.g., an object below the chosen reference point) or positive (above).
+To give you an idea, in the context of gravitational potential energy, we often assign zero potential energy to the ground.
+That said, if we choose a different reference point, the potential energy could be negative (e.g., an object below the chosen reference point) or positive (above).
 In the case of electrical potential energy, a system of opposite charges has negative potential energy because work must be done to separate them.
 Thus, the sign of potential energy is context-dependent and isn't inherently positive.

 Statement 2: An object at rest has zero potential energy.

 False.
 An object at rest can still possess potential energy.
 Consider a book resting on a table.
 It has gravitational potential energy because it's at a certain height above the ground.
 Similarly, a compressed spring at rest has elastic potential energy stored within it.
 Potential energy is about the object's state or position, not its motion.
-Only when an object is at the reference point for a specific type of potential energy (e.g., ground level for gravitational) does it have zero potential energy relative to that reference.
+Only when an object is at the reference point for a specific type of potential energy (e.g., ground level for gravitational) does it have zero potential energy relative to that reference Which is the point..

 Statement 3: Potential energy is directly proportional to mass.